oweise/k8s-hello/README.md

 ### Remove Kubernetes cluster

-Again move to the "terraform" directory of your repository then run:
+Move to the root directory of your project then run:

 ```
-terraform destroy --var-file=<your-aws-credentials-file>
+eksctl delete cluster -f eksctl/cluster-definition.yaml
 ```

-Terraform will again list all resources that will get removed.
-Type "yes" to confirm.
+This will pull everything down.

 After several minutes all AWS resources should be gone again!

-**NOTE:** In some occasions the terraform destroy command may time out before the some resources, mostly the internet gateway, the subnets and the VPC have been removed.
-In that case you can simply repeat the destroy operation until everything has been removed!
+### Check that everything causing costs is gone

+This is normally not necessary, but just to be sure, go to your AWS console and check that at the following locations nothing remains that was used for your cluster:

+- EC2 Instances
+- EC2 Load Balancers
+- EKS Clusters